-1. By [OJ please insert date: 24 months after the obligations laid down under Article 4 start to apply], the Commission shall, after consulting ESMA, report on the effectiveness, efficiency and proportionality of the obligations under this Regulation to the European Parliament and to the Council, together with any appropriate proposals.
-This report shall include, in particular, an overview of similar reporting obligations in third countries taking into account work at international level.
+1. Within 36 months of the date of entry into force of the delegated act adopted by the Commission pursuant to Article 4(9), the Commission shall, after consulting ESMA, submit a report on the effectiveness, efficiency and proportionality of the obligations laid down in this Regulation to the European Parliament and to the Council, together with any appropriate proposals.
+That report shall include, in particular, an overview of similar reporting obligations laid down in third countries taking into account work at international level.
 It shall also focus on the reporting of any relevant transactions not included in the scope of this Regulation, taking into account any significant developments in market practices, as well as on the possible impact on the level of transparency of securities financing operations.

-For the purposes of this report, by [12 months after the obligations laid down under Article 4(1) start to apply], ESMA shall present a report to the European Parliament, the Council and the Commission on the efficiency of the reporting, taking into account the appropriateness of single-side reporting, in particular in terms of reporting coverage and quality as well as reduction of reports to trade repositories, and on significant developments in market practices with a focus on transactions having an equivalent objective or effect to a securities financing transaction.
+For the purposes of the report referred to in the first subparagraph, ESMA shall, within 24 months of the date of entry into force of the delegated act adopted by the Commission pursuant to Article 4(9) and every three years thereafter, or more frequently where significant developments in market practices arise, submit a report to the European Parliament, to the Council and to the Commission on the efficiency of the reporting, taking into account the appropriateness of single-side reporting, in particular in terms of reporting coverage and quality as well as reduction of reports to trade repositories, and on significant developments in market practices with a focus on transactions having an equivalent objective or effect to an SFT.